 Apophis orbits the sun every 324 days (0.89 years), coming as close as 0.75 AU and reaching as far as 1.10 AU from the sun.
-Apophis is about 0.3 kilometers in diameter, making it a small to average asteroid, comparable in size to a football field.
+Apophis is about 0.3 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, comparable in size to the U.S. Capitol building.

 Apophis's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+This means that its orbit is very close to Earth's orbit.